 (b) the affidavit evidence in support of the application under section 71 or 73 is to be filed separately from the supporting evidence for the application for the adoption order.

-[Rule 12 amended in Gazette 21 Mar 2000 p.
+[Rule 12 amended: Gazette 21 Mar 2000 p.
 1497.]

 12A.
 Form of application under section 136B